-Credits, 3 sem hrs Prerequisite(s): COU 8901 and COU 8902
+Credits, 3 sem hrs Prerequisite(s): COU 8902

-This course is a continuation of COU 3902 and will provide the professional counselor with opportunities to integrate learning from previous coursework; propose and conduct an original action research project or another creative or scholarly effort; and contribute to the community some immediate benefits of the project.
+This course is a continuation of COU 8902 and will provide the professional counselor student with opportunities to integrate learning from previous coursework develop a clinical case conceptualization/formulation related to their area of current professional work or a purposed area of professional focus; propose and conduct an original action research project or another creative.
 This is the concluding or capstone experience in the Doctor of Professional Counseling degree program.
-The student must complete COU 8901, Project Proposal, and COU 8902, Project Demonstrating Excellence.
-The project may be continued for up to three additional semesters.
+The student must complete COU 8902, Project Demonstrating Excellence.
+The pro0ject may be continued for up to three additional semesters.
 In such cases, the student will register for COU 8903, PDE Continuation I, then COU 8904, PDE Continuation II, if needed.
 COU 8904 may be repeated once for credit affording a total of 12 semester hours as needed to complete the PDE.
 These courses are eligible for non-graded sections CR, NC, PR.